 If you’re curious to know more about these points or have them expanded on, see this video.
 They give you a complete rundown on all the facts.

 Yes, it seems like a risk.

-I hope you’ll work hard, either at an entrepreneurial venture or at another job you don’t have to go to college for.
+I hope you’ll work hard, either at an entrepreneurial venture or at another non-college job.

-If you spend your time doing this, I think you’ll be aeons ahead of your college peers.
+If you spend your time doing this, I think you’ll be eons ahead of your college peers.
 And you won’t have lifelong debt you need to repay

 (thanks to the hefty college fees).